lambdaclass/concrete/ROADMAP.md

    architectures QBE and Concrete both declare supported.
 Unsupported target, calling convention, TLS, or ABI shapes must fail before emission with a stable diagnostic.
+   The ABI matrix must cover 1–8-byte and 9–16-byte aggregates, mixed integer/float classes, register exhaustion with stack fallback, aggregates larger than two eightbytes (`MEMORY` class), unaligned/opaque aggregates, and caller-provided storage for memory-class returns.
+Do not encode a false “greater than 16 bytes is unsupported” rule: QBE's supported ABI paths must be tested; only a shape that the pinned target/toolchain actually cannot realize receives a named `qbe_pending` row or runtime-mediated boundary.
 8. Port the compiler-emitted builtin/runtime surface needed by the validation corpus.
 Prefer a small shared C runtime for allocation, IO, traps, and other platform services when that keeps semantics explicit; keep pure scalar